 Cooking with Bajra Flour

-If you like this recipe, please rate it below and/ or leave your thoughts at the end.
+If you like this recipe, please take a moment to rate it and/or leave your feedback in comments.
 It will really encourage me to keep exploring, learning and improving.

 The delicious bajra roti is a storehouse of nutrition.
 Rich in fiber, proteins and essential minerals pearl millet flour is a healthy gluten-free alternative to wheat.
 Health benefits of bajra include improved digestion and weight loss.
 Smear with ghee and serve with some jaggery on the side for a complete meal!

 Take Bajra flour in a bowl and mix in salt.
 Add hot water little by little and mix together with a spoon till all the flour is incorporated and you get a thick dough consistency.